Does the shape of the wine glass really matter?

 1) A good wine in a cheap, standard wine glass

 2) The same good wine in the “correct” wine glass

 3) A mediocre wine in the cheap, standard wine glass

 4) The same mediocre wine in the “correct” glass

 Being the skeptic that I am, I still wasn’t convinced.
-So I did an on the spot modification to the test.
-I did it blind.
+So I did an on-the-spot modification to the test.
+I did it blindly.
 The results were the same.
 The wine in its correct varietal glass just tasted better.
 How could that be?

 Yes, the wine glass design matters

 After more research, I learned glass design undoubtedly is important.
 The various elements of a particular wine must be properly delivered to your nose and palette.
-A large bowls allows for the aromatic notes to evaporate, and then the tapered sides of the glass direct these rich notes to your nose.
-In this way, a full bodied Bordeaux delivers its more subtle aromas to you.
+A large bowl allows for the aromatic notes to evaporate, and then the tapered sides of the glass direct these rich notes to your nose.
+In this way, a full-bodied Bordeaux delivers its more subtle aromas to you.
 Another factor is the thinness of the rim.
-There seems to be a disconnect between your mouth and a thick glass; with super thin glasses, the delivery of the wine to your mouth is seamless.
+There seems to be a disconnect between your mouth and a thick glass; with super-thin glasses, the delivery of the wine to your mouth is seamless.
 Thin glass also helps channel the flavors to the right areas of your tongue and create the experience intended by the winemaker.

 Consider these four factors that influence the taste when you serve wine: